Resident Evil 4: Ports

 A PC port of Resident Evil 4 developed by Sourcenext was released in Hong Kong on February 1, 2007, published by Typhoon Games.
 It was released in Europe, North America, and Australia in March 2007 and was published by Ubisoft.
 The port contains the bonus features from the PS2 version, such as "Separate Ways", the P.R.L.
 412 laser cannon and a second set of unlockable costumes for Leon and Ashley, as well as an Easy difficulty level.
 It also supports multiple widescreen resolutions.
-The shadow and lighting problems were fixed in the only patch, Version 1.10.Resident Evil 4: Wii Edition was released for the Wii on May 31, 2007 in Japan and on June 19, 2007 in the United States.
+The shadow and lighting problems were fixed in the only patch, Version 1.10.

+Resident Evil 4: Wii Edition was released for the Wii on May 31, 2007, in Japan and on June 19, 2007, in the United States.
 It features updated controls that utilize the pointing and motion-sensing abilities of the Wii Remote and Nunchuk, though both the GameCube controller and the Classic Controller are also supported.
 The Wii Remote is able to aim and shoot anywhere on the screen with a reticle that replaces the laser sight found in the other versions, and motion-based gestures are used to perform some context-sensitive actions, such as dodging or slashing.
 The Wii Edition also includes the extra content from the PS2 and PC versions, and a trailer for Resident Evil: The Umbrella Chronicles.
-The Wii Edition became available for download from the Wii U's Nintendo eShop in Europe on October 29, 2015.Resident Evil 4: Mobile Edition was released in Japan for au's BREW 4.0 on February 1, 2008.
+The Wii Edition became available for download from the Wii U's Nintendo eShop in Europe on October 29, 2015.

+Resident Evil 4: Mobile Edition was released in Japan for au's BREW 4.0 on February 1, 2008.
 It was announced by Capcom at TGS 2007.
-Differences from the original include changing the flow of the story from being continuous to being divided into sections such as "Village", "Ravene", "Fortress" and "Subterranean Tunnel".
+Differences from the original include changing the flow of the story from being continuous to being divided into sections such as "Village", "Ravine", "Fortress" and "Subterranean Tunnel".
 There is also a more challenging Mercenary Mode.
 The game uses the MascotCapsule eruption engine and was adapted to the Zeebo and iOS platforms.
 On July 13, 2009, without any formal announcement, Resident Evil 4: Mobile Edition was released by Capcom for the iOS platform via the App Store in Japan, but was quickly removed, though some players were able to purchase and download it.
 The game has since been released in Japan and North America.
 Later, Capcom made an update that had different difficulty levels and high scores.
 Capcom released a new separate version called Resident Evil 4 for Beginners, which offers the first two levels (three counting a training level) of both Story Mode and Mercenary Mode.
 However, the rest of the levels are available for purchase in-game as downloadable content.
 Due to the release of the iPad, Capcom recreated the iPhone version of Resident Evil 4: Mobile Edition and updated it to HD graphics as Resident Evil 4: iPad Edition.